 - Combat veterans

-Q: Do I have to practice yoga to do yoga therapy?
+Q: Do I have to have an established yoga practice?

-A: No, it’s not necessary to have any background in a yoga practice to dive into yoga therapy.
+A: No, it’s not necessary to have any background in a yoga practice to dive into therapeutic yoga.
 We will meet you where you are right now and introduce practices that are in line with your goals and comfort level.

-Q: How often should I have a yoga therapy session?
+Q: How often should I have a yoga session?

 A: As often as you’d like.
 We recommend checking in 1-2 weeks after your first session, then it’s up to you and your goals.
 It can be helpful to have a regularly scheduled session to continue forward momentum and to hold yourself accountable for your progress, though it’s not necessary for everyone.

-Q: Is yoga therapy accessible to people of faith?
+Q: Is Unbound yoga accessible to people of faith?

-A: Yes, yoga therapy is a secular practice based in the traditions of yoga.
-We can certainly integrate your beliefs into our practices.
+A: Yes, Unbound yoga is a secular practice based in the traditions of yoga.
+We can integrate your beliefs into our practices if requested.

 Q: Can I bring my child in for a session?

-A: Yoga therapy can be very helpful for teenagers, though we ask for parents to help hold their children accountable for their at-home practice.
-We are happy to work with a teenager with a commitment from both teen and parent.
+A: Yoga can be very helpful for teenagers, though we ask for parents to help hold their children accountable for their at-home practice.
+We are happy to work with a teenager with commitments from both teen and parent.